 Bing allows its users to adjust their bids for various device types, including mobile devices and tablets.
 In other words, you can increase or decrease your bid for traffic coming from desktops, tablets, and smartphones.
 Furthermore, you can opt out of desktop and tablet searches, and target only mobile searches.

-With Google AdWords, users can’t opt out of desktop searches.
+With Google Ads, users can’t opt out of desktop searches.
 You can of course target searches from mobiles and tablets, but you’d have to do so in conjunction with desktop searches.

-3. Bing Allows You to Easily Import Campaigns from Google AdWords
+3. Bing Allows You to Easily Import Campaigns from Google Ads

-This is one of the biggest advantages for AdWords loyalists who are willing to advertise on Bing.
-Bing allows you to directly import your AdWords onto its platform.
+This is one of the biggest advantages for Google Ads loyalists who are willing to advertise on Bing.
+Bing allows you to directly import your ads from Google Ads onto its platform.
 This means you don’t have to waste time creating new campaigns on Bing.

-Most items from Google AdWords import seamlessly into Bing Ads but there are a few items you need to review.
+Most items from Google Ads import seamlessly into Bing Ads but there are a few items you need to review.
 These include:

 - Targeting options: Targeting options such as location targeting and time of day targeting are significantly different in each platform.
 You definitely need to review these options on Bing before launching your campaign.